philipdaquin/friend-recommendation-infra/README.md

 - Kustomise

 ### Centralised Monitoring, Alerting, Logging, Traces Service Stack
+**The current implementation is not INTEGRATED with the main deployment files**

 TO DO:
-- Integrate Argo CD with all monitoring services
+- Integrate Argo CD with all monitoring services [WIP]
 - Simplify deployment alongside the core infrastructure

 ----